 We enthusiastically support our families in their pursuit of bringing Jewish values into their homes and into their lives through a variety of formal and informal educational opportunities.
 We have a loving and dedicated staff committed to providing every student with an exceptional educational experience.
 As a part of our program, we also create opportunities for students and parents to connect with each other and to form bonds of friendship within our temple community.

-Our formal education opportunities include Religious School for PreK – 9th grade students, Kabbalat Torah (Confirmation) in the 10th grade and ACDC (After Confirmation the Discussion Continues) for 11th and 12th graders.
+Our formal education opportunities include Religious School for Transitional Kindergarten – 8th grade students, Kabbalat Torah (Confirmation) for 9th & 10th grader and ACDC (After Confirmation the Discussion Continues) for 11th and 12th graders.
 Students study Torah, prayer, ethics, values, holidays, and Israel.
 Students also study Jewish culture through music, dance, games and cooking.
 Sleepovers, retreats, holiday celebrations, and social gatherings round out our educational experiences.
-Hebrew School and Bar/Bat Mitzvah preparation is offered to students in 4th – 7th grades.
+Hebrew School and Bar/Bat Mitzvah preparation is offered to students in 3rd – 7th grades.

 We take great pride in our Hebrew Mentor and Madrich (counselor) programs.
 These programs offer both volunteer and paid staff positions for our teens.
 Our mentors and madrichim assist our classroom teachers in every aspect and create an environment of fun, enthusiasm and support for our younger students.
 They are an integral part of our staff and it is a pleasure to watch them grow and mature as Jews, as leaders in our community, and as human beings.

 Please contact our educator, Karma Fordis Lindner, at firstname.lastname@example.org or http://www.facebook.com/educatorkarma for more information about our programs.
 Here are a few basic details to get you started….